mstksg/inCode/copy/entries/hakyll-rewrite.md

 And it's not just the IO-based imperative code that looks nice, too.
-Everything gets compiled to clean, readable javascript that you'd be happy to import in your node or normal js project.
+Everything gets compiled to clean, readable javascript that you'd be happy to import in your node or normal javascript project.

 The total exported javascript blob is only *88 kB*, even smaller than fay's *100 kB* output (but not significantly so), and much smaller than GHCJS's *1.4